haagahelia/mobilecourse/docs/DataPersistence/firebase.md

 sidebar_position: 3
 ---
 - To use the Firebase realtime database (NoSQL) with React Native, you can use **Firebase JavaScript SDK** or **React Native Firebase**.
 In this material, we are using the JavaScript SDK.
-- Installation:
+### Installation
 ```bash
 npx expo install firebase
 ```
 - See also step 3: **Configure Metro** in https://docs.expo.dev/guides/using-firebase/
+### Shopping List
 - We will implement a simple Shopping list app where user can enter products (title and amount) and save them to the Firebase realtime database.
 Products are listed using the `FlatList` component.

+#### Imports
-First, the following imports are needed
+- First, the following imports are needed

 ```js
 import { initializeApp } from 'firebase/app';
 import { getDatabase, push, ref, onValue } from 'firebase/database';
 ```

+#### Create Firebase Project
 - Sign up to Firebase (https://firebase.google.com/).
 - Create a new Firebase project and create new realtime database (Build menu).
 - Add new App to you Firebase project (Web app).